r39132/family-tree/docs/PROFILE_PICTURES.md

 ## Overview

 The profile picture feature allows users to upload and display profile pictures for family tree members.
-Images are automatically optimized and stored in Google Cloud Storage.
+Images are automatically optimized and stored securely in Google Cloud Storage with signed URLs for private access.

 ## Features